At a glance

 Research points in both directions.
 But ultimately, what matters most is that kids have access to the needed resources and high-quality instruction.
 In the United States, kids usually have more access to these supports if they’re taught to read in English.

-Learn more the specific challenges English language learners with learning and thinking differences face.
+Learn more about the specific challenges English language learners with learning and thinking differences face.
 And read more about evaluations and testing for English language learners.

 If possible, a bilingual child should be tested for dyslexia in both languages.